pmd/pmd/docs/pages/pmd/userdocs/understanding_rulesets.md

 ## Creating a custom ruleset

-The first step is to create a new XML file.
+The first step is to create a new empty ruleset.
 You can use the following template:

 ``` xml
 <?xml version="1.0"?>